zsoltherpai/feather/README.md

 }
 ```
 ######Field injection######
-Feather supports Constructor injection only when it deals with the dependency graph.
+Feather supports Constructor injection only when it assembles the dependency graph.
 However it does inject fields when triggered manually.
 The reason for this is to facilitate @Inject in unit tests:
 ```java
 public class AUnitTest {
     @Inject